We're working on a new digital service for people to manage their taxi licence.

 With a multi-disciplinary team, the councils intend to test a set of hypotheses with users, iterating a range of suitable prototypes.
 A steering group with representatives from each council will oversee our proposed delivery plan for this Alpha:

-If our bid is successful, we will 'work in the open' using this page to promote regular virtual show and tells and share sprint notes and recorded updates.
+We will 'work in the open' using this page to promote regular virtual show and tells and share sprint notes and recorded updates.
+Our latest post describes how we kicked off the project.